mbme/mback/README.md

 - check if files are installed when removing repo
+- add ids to repo file names only if already added files with same names
 - handleErr string interpolation
 - file permissions
 - file system API to simplify testing